genesys-neu/oran-resource-opt/README.md

-# Dynamic Open RAN Optimization Framework in Colosseum
+# Dynamic Open RAN Optimization Framework using Colosseum

 ## Introduction
 This repository focuses on a rapidly deployable Open RAN framework with automated setup and experiment execution in the Colosseum testbed.